Student Misconduct Procedure

 ACTIVITY RESPONSIBILITY STEPS

-At any time, staff member, student or member of the Public may report a student or former student for suspected General Misconduct in accordance with the following:
+At any time, a staff member may report a student or former student for suspected General Misconduct in accordance with the following:

 1. Discuss with the relevant Student Misconduct Officer prior to making a report.
 The Student MisconductOfficerwill advise whether there are grounds for reporting.
 For contact details of StudentMisconduct Officer, refer to the General Misconduct webpage.